lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 while the "ToDo" boxes are specific directives to the developer of what to include into the docstrings for that section.

+[NB: The structure is substantially different from how docstrings were populated for DM's previous Doxygen documentation, for those familiar with it.]

 Introduction
 =============

-This section will consist of the following, all of which need to be written:
+This section will consist of the below, all of which need to be written.
+These should be inserted into docstrings near the very top of the class definition for the task.

 - **Summary/context (1-2 sentences):**